-At Enbridge, our goal is to be the first-choice energy delivery company in North America and beyond - for customers, communities, investors, regulators and policymakers, and employees.
-As a diversified energy company, we are uniquely positioned to help accelerate the global energy transition, and we are doing it in ways that are ethical, sustainable, and socially responsible.
-We are advancing new low-carbon energy technology - including hydrogen, renewable natural gas, and carbon capture and storage.
-We also recognize the importance of a secure, reliable, and affordable supply of energy, which we deliver every day through our core businesses.
+At Enbridge, our goal is to be the first-choice energy delivery company in North America and beyond - for customers, communities, investors, regulators and policymakers and employees.
+As a diversified energy company, we are uniquely positioned to help accelerate the global transition to a cleaner energy future, and we're doing it in ways that are ethical, sustainable and socially responsible.

-We move about 30% of the crude oil produced in North America, we transport 20% of the natural gas consumed in the U.S., and we operate North America's largest natural gas utility by volume.
+We move about 30% of the crude oil produced in North America, we transport nearly 20% of the natural gas consumed in the U.S., and we operate North America's largest natural gas utility by volume.
 Enbridge was an early investor in renewable energy, and we have a growing offshore wind portfolio.
+We deliver the energy people need and want to heat their homes, keep their lights on, and keep them mobile and connected.